Local Area Attractions Near Salinas / Monterey KOA

 Attractions

-We are within 18 miles of Monterey Aquarium and Canary Row.
+We are within 18 miles of Monterey Aquarium and Cannery Row.
 Carmel is only 25 miles with the 17 miles drive only 20 miles from us.
-We are right at the 101 and 156 highways with the beach at Moss Landing only 7 miles away.
+We are right at the 101 and 156 highways, with the beach at Moss Landing only 7 miles away.
 Whale watching is right at the marina at Moss Landing and we have the best dog beach around.
 The famous "Phil's Fish Market" is also in Moss Landing (which has been on the Food Network Channel with Bobby Flay).
-We are within 40 minutes of the boardwalk in Santa Cruz and only 4 miles from Elkhorn Slough and Manzinita Park off Hwy 1.
+We are within 40 minutes of the boardwalk in Santa Cruz and only 4 miles from Elkhorn Slough and Manzanita Park off Hwy 1.
 Salinas National Steinbeck Center is only 9 miles south of the park.
-Seca Raceway is only 20 miles from our park and such an easy on/off to all parking.
+Laguna Seca Raceway is only 20 miles from our park and such an easy on/off to all parking.
 The Garlic Festival in Gilroy is 18 miles.
 Don't forget the 17-mile drive out of Carmel, where you will end up at one of the best shopping areas around.
-Go wine tasting at the many winery's in the Salinas/Monterey area.
+Go wine tasting at the many wineries in the Salinas/Monterey area.
 Easy access to the 101 & 156 freeways at our back door.

 Website